Fiscal Guidelines for Faculty Research & Professional Development Funds

-The Arts & Science Faculty Research Fund is an annual allocation that may be made to individual faculty members to support their research and scholarship.
-Only the Dean of the Faculty, the Dean of the College or Graduate School, or a Divisional Dean may authorize a Faculty Research Fund.
+Arts & Science Faculty Research & Professional Development Funds are an annual allocation that may be made to individual faculty members to support their research, scholarship and/or professional development.
+Only the Dean of the Faculty, the Dean of the College or Graduate School, or a Divisional Dean may authorize a Faculty Research or Professional Development Fund

-Typically, research funds are awarded for a period of one to five years, subject to renewal by the Dean based on continued scholarly productivity, availability of funds, and need.
+Typically, funds are awarded for a period of one to five years, subject to renewal by the Dean.

-The expectation of the dean in granting a research fund is that it be used to fund direct research expenses (e.g. travel, conference fees, computer equipment and software, publications, and student research assistance), to help the faculty member develop external funding from other sources, and to support such “public goods” as lectures, conferences, visitors, support for graduate students, course enhancements, etc.
+The expectation of the Dean in granting a research or professional development fund is that it be used to fund direct research or professional development expenses (e.g. travel, conference fees, computer equipment and software, publications, and student research assistance), to help the faculty member develop external funding from other sources, and to support such “public goods” as lectures, conferences, visitors, support for graduate students, course enhancements, etc.

 Faculty members have discretion in allocating the funds, but all charges made to the account must meet three conditions:

-- The charge must be for a research expense or a “public good” for a NYU course, department, program, or school.
-IRS regulations preclude the Faculty Research Fund from being used to support personal expenditures of the faculty member.
+- The charge must be for a research or professional development expense or a “public good” for a NYU course, department, program, or school.
+IRS regulations preclude the fund from being used to support personal expenditures of the faculty member..

 - Only expenditures allowed under University guidelines may be charged to a Faculty Research Fund.